Info for Teachers

 How to Become a UWHS Teacher

-Applications for the 2025-26 academic year are now open!
+Applications for the 2025-26 academic year are now closed.
 Updated application materials requirements and course statuses can now be viewed on the Teacher Application Process page.
-If your course of interest is not open for this cycle, email us at uwhs@uw.edu to be placed on our email list.
+If your course of interest is not open, email us at uwhs@uw.edu to be placed on our email list.

 Teacher Responsibilities